 So you might be surprised to find that twelve weeks of mango consumption lowered blood sugar in a randomized trial.

 The mango didn’t even come in whole fruit form but as a rapidly digested freeze-dried powder (which wouldn’t be the glycemic index adherents’ choice).

 So how is it possible for a sugary fruit to lower blood sugar?
 It’s those old phytochemicals again.
 Specifically, mangoes contain a phytochemical called mangiferin, which can aid in the slow absorption of carbohydrates in the intestine.

 But researchers don’t fully understand how mango phytochemicals do their job or even what phytochemicals are involved.

 Fruits like cranberry and mango can help with blood sugar regulation, even though they contain sugar.

-They may not have very strong effects, as medications do, at least in isolation, but a diet rich in different plants can compound the benefits of any single plant food.
+They may not have powerful effects, as medications do, at least in isolation, but a diet rich in different plants can compound the benefits of any single plant food.

 Many people find the fruit delicious.
-It turns out that a delicious fruit is often quite healthy.
+It turns out that a delightful fruit is often relatively healthy.

 Aside from mango, aptly named “The King of Fruits,” other delicious fruits (such as pomegranate) are also theoretically linked to improved blood sugar regulation.